pltod2/js-nodejs-arrow-academy/final-project/README.md

+**PROJECT EXIBITION: Friday, 2 December 2016**

 # Introduction

-* As an outcome of this Academy we are going to make a final fullstack JavaScript project.
+As an outcome of this Academy we are going to make a final fullstack JavaScript project.

-* We want to be creative and to make "new generation" social platform for people that participate in IT training academies.
+We want to be creative and to make "new generation" social platform for people that participate in IT training academies.

-* Our platform should combine in very creative way three major things:
+Our platform should combine in very creative way three major things:

 > 1. Users